SathwikChadaga/Optimistic-DPP/README.md

 # Drift Plus Optimistic Penalty

+Note: Checkout my new repository https://github.com/SathwikChadaga/Optimistic-DPP-Improved-Regret for the improved algorithms and multi-commodity simulations.

 This repository contains simulations of the drift-plus-optimistic-penalty policy from [1].
 Please cite [1] if you use any of this repository's code in your work.

 [1] S. Chadaga and E. Modiano, "Drift Plus Optimistic Penalty – A Learning Framework for Stochastic Network Optimization," IEEE INFOCOM 2025 - IEEE Conference on Computer Communications, London, United Kingdom, 2025, pp. 1-10, doi: 10.1109/INFOCOM55648.2025.11044621.